everpub/openscienceprize/proposal.md

 work.

-The interest we received from existing publishers and the large number of people cntributing to the creation of this proposal show how big the interest in such a project are in the scientific and open-source community.
+The interest we received from existing publishers and the large number of people contributing to the creation of this proposal show how big the interest in such a project are in the scientific and open-source community.

-Concretely we propose to: build a web application for the publication of dynamic and interactive scientific narratives, create tools and educational material to accelerate the adoption of existing solutions for reuseable science, and finally to build a community around these ideas.
+Concretely we propose to: build a web application for the publication of dynamic and interactive scientific narratives, create tools and educational material to accelerate the adoption of existing solutions for reusable science, and finally to build a community around these ideas.

 This will be amazing!